View CDT Notebooks Skip to the content.

 Classifying Volcanic Deformation

-In this tutorial, we explore work done by Mattew Gaddes creating a Convolutional Neural Network that will detect and localise deformation in Sentinel-1 Interferogram.
+In this tutorial, we explore work done by Matthew Gaddes, creating a Convolutional Neural Network (CNN) that will detect and localise deformation in Sentinel-1 Interferograms.
 A database of labelled Sentinel-1 data hosted at VolcNet is used to train the CNN.

 1D Heat Equation and Navier Stokes Equation